nens/threedi-docs/source/d_threedi_portal.rst

 Wind tool
 ---------

 A compass card appears after clicking on the **Wind tool** icon.
-By clicking in the compass card a homogeneous wind field with a specific direction and speed can be set up for the whole model (v2).
+By clicking in the compass card a homogeneous wind field with a specific direction and speed can be set up for the whole model in the 2D domain.
 This direction can also be filled in numerically.
 The strength and duration of the wind can be changed.
 Because the wind is constant for the whole model you only need to press **CREATE**.
 When the wind is active a wind icon appears on the top right of the screen.

 .. figure:: image/d3.6_wind.png
 	:alt: Wind speed, direction and duration